bhritchie/web-push/README.md

 # Web Push Notifications Demo

 A full-stack application demonstrating the use of web push notifications, with complete set-up instructions.
-Built against Chrome 45,
+Built and tested against Chrome 45.

 The code borrows heavily (read: steals shamelessly) from Matt Gaunt's [HTML5 Rocks](http://www.html5rocks.com/) tutorial, [Push Notifications on the Open Web](http://updates.html5rocks.com/2015/03/push-notificatons-on-the-open-web).
 A few things differ from what is shown in the tutorial: